EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

 Escalation handling

-To improve consistency and audit readiness, investigation records should be standardized across markets, even if local NMVO procedures differ.
+A standardized investigation record should be used across all markets, even where local NMVO procedures differ.
+Core fields to include:

 - Owner and timestamps (triage, response, closure)